Head of Key Stage 3

 Communication with school is really important.
-Parents should contact their child’s tutor in the first instance; this can be via the student planners, telephone or e-mail.
-There are several opportunities to receive feedback on your child’s progress throughout the year; progress report, Parent-Teacher Consultation Evening and a subject report.
+Parents should contact their child’s tutor in the first instance; this can be via telephone or e-mail.
+There are several opportunities during the year to meet with tutors and teachers.
+Students will also receive a progress report and a subject report every year.

 We encourage all Chipping Norton students to get involved by joining as many lunchtime clubs, after school clubs or extra time clubs as possible.
 Financial assistance is available for pupils in receipt the Pupil Premium Grant to help with the cost of extra time clubs.